 Limerick to Listowel –75km (1.5 Hours by Air/Car/Coach)

-Parking: FREE Parking available throughout the Town during the Festival courtesy of Listowel Municipal District Council.
+Parking: Free Parking available throughout the Town during the Festival courtesy of Listowel Municipal District Council.

-Food: A wide variety of award winning restaurants, coffee shops and pubs are located throughout Listowel, all within walking distance.
+Food: A wide variety of award winning restaurants, pubs and coffee shops are located throughout Listowel and all within walking distance.

-Accommodation: All accommodation can be booked through our Accommodation Manager, Norella Moriarty who is available on 087 655 5516 or at firstname.lastname@example.org to arrange bookings.
+Accommodation: All accommodation can be booked through our Accommodation Manager, Norella Moriarty, who is available on 087 655 5516 or at email@example.com.

 Perhaps you are a novice writer?
 Maybe you have written the first draft of your novel?
 Do you love to write poetry but are mystified by its technicalities?
 Maybe travel writing or memoir is more your thing?
 Regardless of what writing route you are taking or your level of expertise, we have a workshop to suit your personal requirements.